nationalarchives/da-aws-clients/site-docs/src/main/paradox/dynamodb/usage/index.md

 5. The `queryItems` method takes a table name of type `String`, a global secondary index name and a Scanamo filter query.
 The query is converted to a Scanamo `RequestCondition` using implicits in the companion object.

+6. The `deleteItems` method takes a table name of type `String` and a list of objects of type `T` These objects represent a primary key in Dynamo and the implicit `DynamoFormat[T]` is used to convert the case classes.
 @@@ index

 * [Zio](zio.md)